Subject Verb Agreement

 Neither of my parents

-have formal
+have a formal

-has formal education.
+has a formal education.

 everything are always